-Anthurium is tropical ornamental plant and Anthurium cultivated for its colourful, long-lasting flowers or the attractive foliage.
-They have Gained importance as major cut flowers of the modern world.
+Anthurium is a tropical ornamental plant, and Anthurium is cultivated for its colourful, long-lasting flowers or attractive foliage.
+They have gained importance as major cut flowers of the modern world.

 Anthurium is a native of Central and South America and the genus Anthurium, with over 700 species.

 The word anthurium is taken from the Greek ‘anthos’, flower, and ‘aura’ tail, referring to the spadix.